barpaw/blog/README.md

 ## Entities

-- post
-- category
-- tag
-- author
-- series
-- setting
-- announcement
-- ad
-- term
-- contact
+- .
-- repositories
+- .

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Features

-- CRUD Posts/Categories/Tags/Series/Repos
+- CRUD Posts/Categories/Tags/Series/Files/Repos
 - Posts divided into two types: shorts and articles
 - The post has one author, but they may be different authors
 - Social media share